pfsense/docs/source/install/upgrading-older-versions-2.0.rst

 If a manual ``management`` directive was entered into the **Advanced Configuration** of an OpenVPN client or server, it must be removed.
-The OpenVPN status code is built into pfSense 2.x and later, and it is handled internally.
+The OpenVPN status code is built into pfSense® software version 2.x and later, and it is handled internally.
 The management directive must be removed or the status of the VPN instance will not be properly reported.

 Note for Captive Portal RADIUS WISPr Bandwidth Users
 ++++++++++++++++++++++++++++++++++++++++++++++++++++